clbx/kubectl-browse-pvc/README.md

 # kubectl-browse-pvc
 Kubectl plugin to browse a Kubernetes PVC from the command line

+I constantly found myself spinning up dummy pods to exec into them so I could browse a PVC, this takes a few steps out of creating dummy pods to check out the contents of a PVC.

 Install via krew
 ```
 kubectl krew install browse-pvc